gradido/gradido/docu/Concepts/TechnicalRequirements/CommunityCommunication.md

 ### Input-Data:

-The existing community will collect it own data an transferre it as
+The *existing community* will collect its own data and transferre it as

 ```
 {